skjeng/skjeng-speedbox-loop/README.md

 # bandmon-odroid
-Bandwidth-monitor on the Odroid C1 eee
+eBandwidth-monitor on the Odroid C1 eee
 Automatic